 Take time to consider your personal choices regarding your quality of life and family situation, and how they relate to your treatment options.

 The general information about your condition that you gather from websites, books, or articles may not apply to your particular condition.
-Decisions about tests and treatment should be made after considering any other health conditions you have, your age, and medications you take for other conditions.
+Decisions about tests and treatment should be made after considering any other health conditions you have, your age, and medicines you take for other conditions.
 Having the correct information about your specific case is needed before you make a decision on treatment choices, medical tests, or surgery.
-Ask your health care provider the following questions about how treatment will affect you.
+Ask your healthcare provider the following questions about how treatment will affect you.